mezerotm/backtesting/README.md

-# Trading Strategy Backtesting Framework
+# GreenArrow Labs - Trading Strategy Suite

 This framework provides tools for backtesting trading strategies using TA-Lib indicators and the Backtesting.py library.
 It allows for easy comparison between different strategies on historical data.